Lead nurturing is a common concept nowadays, especially in the B2B Market where you have the concept of the sales cycle.

 The first thing to do is to start from your existing database to find the following:

 - Attributes of leads who enrolled & what they have in common.

-- Attributes of leads who did not enrolled & what they have in common.
+- Attributes of leads who did not enroll & what they have in common.

-Next step is to assign scores to attributes based on their likelihood to convert.
-This would ensure your “Lead Scoring” would be as sound as possible, and leads with high scores would actually have a high-correlation to converting.
+The next step is to assign scores to attributes based on their likelihood to convert.
+This would ensure your “Lead Scoring” would be as sound as possible, and leads with high scores would actually have a high correlation to converting.

-Below is an example of Profile Based Scoring.
+Below is an example of Profile-Based Scoring.
 (Replace (+/-) signs with the corresponding score.
-For example, if leads from a particular industry converts well for you, then its score would be higher.
-Negative score denotes an attribute that has shown to convert less.
+For example, if leads from a particular industry convert well for you, then its score would be higher.
+A negative score denotes an attribute that has shown to convert less.

 |Sales Follow Up||Scoring|

 |Email link clicks/email responded to||(+)|